christianityorigins/website/blog/_posts/2015-01-10-christianity-bloody-history.md

 **Introduction: The Cost of Christian Triumph**
 > *"In the entire New Testament, there is only one person worth respecting; Pilate, the roman governor."* —Friedrich Nietzsche.
 The Antichrist, 1888

-Christianity’s ascent was no divine miracle but a historical catastrophe that accelerated Rome’s collapse, plunged Europe into centuries of repression, and justified genocide in the name of God.
+Christianity’s ascent was no divine miracle but a historical catastrophe that accelerated Rome’s collapse, plunged Europe into centuries of repression, and justified genocide in the name of God (1).

 Christianity’s bloody history stems from a mix of ideological, structural, and historical factors that amplified its capacity for violence.
 Here’s a direct breakdown of what drove it.